 - Withdrawing from work events or social engagements

 Diagnosing dementia and Alzheimer's disease

-Diagnosing dementia and its type can be challenging.
-The health care provider must recognize the pattern of the loss of skills and function, and determine what a person can still do.
-Similarly, diagnosing Alzheimer's disease involves the self-reporting of symptoms, as well as administered tests to assess memory and thinking skills.
-Diagnosis can be difficult, but there are a number of diagnostic tools that can help detect dementia and determine with relatively high accuracy whether Alzheimer's disease or another condition is the cause.
+Diagnosing Alzheimer's disease involves the self-reporting of symptoms, as well as administering tests to assess memory and thinking skills.
+While this can be difficult, there are multiple diagnostic tools that can help detect dementia and determine with relatively high accuracy whether Alzheimer's disease or another condition is the cause.